adenugbaoreofe/adenugbaoreofe/README.md

 <!---
 adenugbaoreofe/adenugbaoreofe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
+I love Blockchain technology.
+Is massive technology
+I love to learn how to code
+I want to be a web developer
 @ossdao-org•AIRDROP-0xd4156bdFB118A44341A23966197bBFD283EE789a